Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### newVersionOnModification

 If set to `true`, a new version of the document will be created when the document is modified.
-If `false`, the document in the repository will remain the same version when modified.
+If set to `false`, the document in the repository will remain the same version when modified.
 It works within the `Edit` or `Sectioning` mode.

 Default value: `true`

 ### majorVersionOnModification

 If set to `true`, a major version of the document will be created when the document is modified (exluding modifications to annotations).
-If `false`, the document in the repository will default to a minor version when modified.
+If set to `false`, the document in the repository will default to a minor version when modified.
 It works within the `Edit` or `Sectioning` mode.

 Default value: `false`